Board of Directors

 Ms. Higgins holds a B.S. from Montclair State University and attended Harvard Business School’s Advanced Management Program.

 Gary M. Pfeiffer has served as a director since 2007.
-Mr. Pfeiffer serves as Secretary of Finance for the State of Delaware.
+Mr. Pfeiffer previously served as Secretary of Finance for the State of Delaware.
 Mr. Pfeiffer retired in December 2006 after 32 years with E.I. du Pont de Nemours and Company (DuPont).
 During his career with DuPont, Mr. Pfeiffer held a variety of financial and business leadership positions in the United States, Brazil and Japan.
 For the nine years prior to retirement, Mr. Pfeiffer served as Senior Vice President and Chief Financial Officer of DuPont.

-Mr. Pfeiffer also serves on the board of Quest Diagnostics, Inc.
+Mr. Pfeiffer also serves on the board of Quest Diagnostics, Inc. and Solazyme, Inc.

 Mr. Pfeiffer holds a B.A. and an M.B.A. from the College of William and Mary in Virginia.